 And, a word about the program's name, Marketplace.
 It was selected from over a hundred possibilities.
 There was considerable sentiment that the word "business" needed to be in the title, but the staff argued -- successfully -- that this would tend to identify it with other business programming.
 The staff wanted to produce a unique program, one which could appeal to listeners who weren't attracted to the usual business fare.
 The strategy proved correct, and our favorite letters are from listeners who say "I hate business and economics, but I love Marketplace!"

-Today, the Marketplace portfolio of programs includes Marketplace with Kai Ryssdal, Marketplace Morning Report with David Brancaccio, Marketplace Weekend and Marketplace Tech.
-The Marketplace portfolio of programs reaches nearly 10 million listeners on public radio stations across the United States, giving it the largest audience of any business or economic program.
+Today, the Marketplace portfolio of programs includes Marketplace with Kai Ryssdal, Marketplace Morning Report with David Brancaccio, Marketplace Weekend with Lizzie O'Leary and Marketplace Tech with Ben Johnson.
+The Marketplace portfolio of programs reaches more than 12 million listeners on public radio stations across the United States, giving it the largest audience of any business or economic program--on radio or TV.
 Marketplace programs are also heard on Sirius Satellite Radio and is available online through distribution partners like iTunes, Slacker Radio, Stitcher Radio and Flipboard.